 This sermon is also available in our Sermon Podcast or as an MP3 download.
 See the sermon page for more information.

 By The Rev. Dr. Paul A. Leggett

-Read II Samuel using study guides prepared by Paul Leggett.
+Read The Epistle to the Galatians using study guides prepared by Paul Leggett.

 Ask questions, post comments, and join the discussion in this interactive study.